Cost of studying

 How much money should I show in my bank for a UK student visa?

-You need to show: full first-year tuition + 9 months of living costs (£12,006 for London, £9,207 outside London).
-For a London university with £25,000 tuition: total proof needed = £37,006 (NPR 62 lakh).
-The funds must have been in your or your sponsor's account for at least 28 consecutive days.
-Education loan approval letters from Nepali banks are accepted as proof.
+You must show your full first-year tuition plus nine months of living costs.
+For visa purposes the living figure is £1,529 per month in London and £1,171 outside London, so nine months totals £13,761 for London or £10,539 elsewhere (the rates that apply from November 2025).
+For a London university charging £25,000 tuition, total proof needed is around £38,761 (NPR 64 lakh).
+The funds must have been held in your or your sponsor's account for at least 28 consecutive days, ending no more than 31 days before you apply.
+Education loan approval letters from reputable Nepali banks are accepted alongside bank statements as financial evidence.

 Can I get an education loan from a Nepali bank for the UK?

 Yes.
-Nepali banks offer education loans of NPR 25–80 lakh for UK study, secured against property collateral at 10–13% annual interest.
-Loan amounts depend on property value and your university tier.
-The CAS letter and fee invoice are required.
-Approval takes 4–8 weeks.
-Major lenders: NMB Bank, Global IME, NIC Asia, Standard Chartered Nepal, Himalayan Bank, Agriculture Development Bank.
+Nepali banks offer education loans of NPR 25 to 80 lakh for UK study, secured against property collateral at 10 to 13 percent annual interest.
+The amount you can borrow depends on your property value and your university tier.
+The CAS letter and fee invoice from your university are required documents, and approval usually takes four to eight weeks, so apply well before your visa application.
+Major lenders include NMB Bank, Global IME, NIC Asia, Standard Chartered Nepal, Himalayan Bank, and Agriculture Development Bank.
+The loan approval letter is accepted by UKVI as part of your maintenance evidence and strengthens your overall visa application alongside your bank statements.

 How does the IHS work for Nepali students?

 The Immigration Health Surcharge (IHS) is paid upfront when you apply for your student visa, at £776 per year of your visa.
-For a 1-year master's program: £776 IHS.
-Once paid, you have full NHS access: free GP visits, free hospital care, free emergency treatment.
-You pay £9.90 per prescription in England (free in Scotland and Wales).
+A one-year master's costs £776, a three-year bachelor's costs £2,328, and a four-year course costs £3,104.
+Once paid, you have full access to the National Health Service: free GP visits, free hospital treatment, and free emergency care for the whole of your visa.
+You pay £9.90 per prescription in England, while prescriptions are free in Scotland and Wales.
 Dental and optical care typically cost extra.
+Even at £776 per year, NHS access is far cheaper than private health insurance in countries such as the USA.

 Are there part-time jobs available for Nepali students in the UK?